raspberrypilearning/welcome-to-my-world/en/step_1.md

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">

-### PROJECT BRIEF: Project title
+### PROJECT BRIEF: 2.5D simulation
 <hr style="border-top: 2px solid black;">

-Brief explanation of aims of project.
+You need to create a 2.5D simulation, that the user can interact with.
+The simulation will be from a First Person View, so that the user appears to be looking through the screen at the environment you've created.

-Your ... should:
+Your simulation should:
-+ ...
-+ ...
++ Use scrolling sprites to give the appearance of movement.
++ Use clones to generate copies of sprites.
++ Use My Blocks to keep your code organised and/or allow the use of inputs.

-Your ... could:
+Your simulation could:
-+ ...
-+ ...
++ Have an educational theme, to try and teach the user a skill.
++ Use sounds or music to make the simulation appear more realistic.
 </div>

 --- no-print ---